blue-sky-r/ASUSddns/asus-ddns/README.md

 4) wait at least TTL (2 mins)
 5) [verify](#verify-dns-record) updated dns record

-_Please note that extensive writes like syslog on the router will wearout flash memory (it is better to use remote syslog server)_
+_Please note that extensive writes like syslog on the router will wearout flash memory faster (it is better to use remote syslog server)_

 #### Possible problems